Current Size: 100%

 Ticketing and Admission of Guests

-The academic costume consists of cap, gown, hood, tassel, and black shoes.
+The academic costume consists of a cap, gown, hood, tassel, and black shoes.
 The cap is an essential part of the academic costume and is to be retained on the head throughout the academic exercises, except during prayer and the singing of the Alma Mater.
 In particular, the cap is not to be removed at any point during the Conferring of Degrees.
 The hood is not to be worn until the actual Conferring of Degrees by the President of the University.

 Order & Purchase of Academic Costumes

 Important: To assure receipt of a properly fitting academic costume, you should know your head or hat size, and your height and weight.
-A size chart will be provided at the HUB to assist you in selecting the appropriate costume size.
+A size chart will be provided online or at the HUB to assist you in selecting the appropriate costume size.

 Graduation Center Pick-Up Procedures for Academic Costumes